pyxploiter/PDF2JSON/README.md

-# PDF To JSON Data Extracting using OCR
+# Image-based PDF To JSON Data Extracting using OCR

 ## Getting Started